tea2code/fantasy-rts/documentation/plugins/VanillaCommand.md

 Default ID can be found in the static class `CommandIds`.

 Will identify itself by the name and type `frts::CommandConfig`.
+It can also be found in the static class `CommandIds`.

 ### Command Builder